MattB17/ComputerComponents/README.md

 # Computer Components
-This is a repository for me to build some computer components of interest
+This is a small playground for some low level projects.

+### Projects Currently Implemented
+* VM (`./vm`)

+More to come ...

+Individual README's for the appropriate project are found in the relevant folders